5 Tips to Make a Good Impression at your First ALT Interview

 Armed with the right information and some helpful tips it’s easy to be employed as an ALT in Japan.
 However, keep in mind that in any given month there is a vast number of people applying to ALT companies both worldwide and across Japan.
 Such a large amount of applicants can make competition fierce.

-This new series from ALT recruiter RCS will give you basic tips on how to land a position with an English teaching company in Japan.
+This new series, ALT (A Little Training) 4 ALTs, from ALT recruiter RCS will give you basic tips on how to land a position with an English teaching company in Japan.
 As a little fish in a big pond, it’s critical for you to distinguish yourself from the others.
 So in this first article, let’s begin at the beginning — before the interview.